hungcq/knowledge-repo/IT/aws/solution-architect-associate/networking.md

 - Traffic flow: private EC2 -> NAT instance -> Internet
 - Lots of manual config/setup needed
 ## NAT Gateway
+- Function: allow EC2s in private subnets to connect to the Internet
 - Managed NAT, no security group required, better than NAT instance
 - Pay per hour for usage & bandwidth
 - Created in a specific AZ, use Elastic IP